A Finite Element-Inspired Hypergraph Neural Network: Application to Fluid Dynamics Simulations: Introduction

-in which $v_i$ and $v_j$ denote the node features attached to the nodes $i$ and $j$ respectively, $e_{ij}$ denotes the edge feature attached to the directed edge pointing from node $i$ to node $j$, and the superscript $(\cdot)^\prime$ denotes the updated features.
+in which $v_i$ and $v_j$ denote the node features attached to the nodes $i$ and $j$ respectively, $e_{ij}$ denotes the edge feature corresponding to the directed edge pointing from node $i$ to node $j$, and the superscript $(\cdot)^\prime$ denotes the updated features.
 The edge update function $\phi^e$ and the node update function $\phi^v$ are some nonlinear functions, e.g., multi-layer perceptrons.
-The function $\text{AGG}$ is a permutation-invariant aggregation function that aggregates the information from all the edges pointing to each node $i$.
+The function $\operatorname{AGG}$ is a permutation-invariant aggregation function that aggregates the information from all the edges pointing to each node $i$.

-From a computational mechanics point of view, such a message-passing network defined on the graph $\mathcal{G}$ mimics the finite volume method.
-Interpreting each node as a control volume, and each edge as the boundary between neighboring control volumes, the edge update function $\phi^e$ calculates the "flux" of information between the two control volumes, and the node update function $\phi^v$ evaluates the information in the control volume based on the aggregated incoming "flux".
-With a residual link for node and edge features, each layer or step within the message-passing network can be explained as one iteration in the iterative approximation to the ground truth flux and cell information updates, which are usually calculated by solving a linear system in the finite volume method.
+From a computational mechanics point of view, such a message-passing network defined on the graph $\mathcal{G}$ mimics the finite volume method \cite{leveque2002finite}.
+Interpreting each node as a control volume, and each edge as the boundary between neighboring control volumes, the edge update function $\phi^e$ calculates the flux of information between the two control volumes, and the node update function $\phi^v$ evaluates the information in the control volume based on the aggregated incoming flux.
+With a residual link \cite{he2016} for node and edge features, each layer or step within the message-passing network can be explained as one iteration in the iterative approximation towards the ground truth flux and cell information updates.

-Besides the finite volume method, many other approaches are available in computational mechanics.
-Another popular approach, the finite element method, treats each cell within the mesh as an \emph{element} connecting all its vertices.
-In the assembly of the local stiffness matrices and load vectors, the vertices connected by each element interact with each other.
-Inspired by this data connectivity and this computational pattern, we connect the nodes $\mathcal{V}$ by elements $\mathcal{E}^+$, effectively forming a hypergraph, illustrated in Fig.~\ref{fig:mesh2hypergraph}b.
-Further modifications of the hypergraph (detailed in Sec. \ref{sec:node-element}) lead to a node-element hypergraph (Fig.~\ref{fig:mesh2hypergraph}c).

-We implement a message-passing network that is defined on the node-element hypergraph converted from a mesh.
-The results from such a network are compared with that of the baseline generalized message-passing network \cite{Battaglia2018,pfaff2020learning} defined on a normal graph converted from the same mesh.
-Experiments are performed on two fluid systems, namely the flow around a cylinder and the flow around an airfoil.
-Results show that our message-passing network defined on the node-element hypergraph can generate more stable and accurate predictions than the baseline defined on the normal graph.
-With additional adjustments in the activation function and loss function, we develop an improved baseline for future explorations.

-The remaining part of this paper is organized as follows: Section 2 contains the discussion on the existing works that are closely related to this paper.
-We then present the numerical background and formulations of the node-element graph and node-element graph message-passing networks in Sec.
-3. The experiments and results are reported and discussed in Sec.
-4. We conclude the work in Sec.
-5.